Sphinx: Asia

 In Burma (Myanmar), the sphinx-like statue, with a human head and two lion hindquarters, is known as Manussiha (manuthiha).
 It is depicted on the corners of Buddhist stupas, and its legends tell how it was created by Buddhist monks to protect a new-born royal baby from being devoured by ogresses.

-Nora Nair, Norasingh and Thep Norasingh are three of the names under which the "sphinx" is known in Thailand.
+Nora Nair, Norasingha and Thep Norasingha are three of the names under which the "sphinx" is known in Thailand.
 They are depicted as upright walking beings with the lower body of a lion or deer, and the upper body of a human.
 Often they are found as female-male pairs.
 Here, too, the sphinx serves a protective function.
 It also is enumerated among the mythological creatures that inhabit the ranges of the sacred mountain Himapan.

+Japanese literature

+Giorgio Amitrano's Echoes of Ancient Greek Myths in Murakami Haruki's novels and in Other Works of Contemporary Japanese Literature explores how Haruki Murakami's Kafka on the Shore shares thematic elements of decadence with Oedipus' myth and parallels the protagonist's journey to self-discovery.
+The Sphinx motif present within the novel is established through the enigmatic creature of Murakami's design, Oshima: a mysterious, omnipotent being who has the protagonist grapple with the concept of a meaningless existence in turn of searching for authenticity by disconnecting from societal conventions of wealth and status.
+He tests the durability of character of the novel's protagonists through a series of tests that may challenge their perception of truth regarding their existence.

+Burmese Literature

+Lowell Edmunds' Oedipus in Burma is an explorative look on the Oedipus' myth in Burmese literature and culture.
+The folktale Pauk and the Dragon uses similar motifs from the Greek myth to explore Pauk's, the protagonist, road to destiny and fulfilling the quests needed to defeat the dragon: the Sphinx motif.
+Using intelligence, courage, and determination, Pauk defeats the dragon but not before facing the consequences of the knowledge he acquired on his journey.
+Decadent themes of fate, destiny, tragedy, mystery, and identity present themselves in the Burmese adaptations of Greek myths, in this case, it is Oedipus and the Sphinx.

 Freemasonry

-The sphinx imagery has historically been adopted into Masonic architecture and symbolism.
+The sphinx imagery has historically been adopted into Masonic architecture, symbolism and some of its rituals.

 Among the Egyptians, sphinxes were placed at the entrance of the temples to guard their mysteries, by warning those who penetrated within that they should conceal a knowledge of them from the uninitiated.
 Champollion said that the sphinx became successively the symbol of each of the gods.
 The placement of the sphinxes expressed the idea that all the gods were hidden from the people, and that the knowledge of them, guarded in the sanctuaries, was revealed to initiates only.

 As a Masonic emblem, the sphinx has been adopted as a symbol of mystery, and as such often is found as a decoration sculptured in front of Masonic temples, or engraved at the head of Masonic documents.